0

 How fast can things recover?

 Tanks with high CO2 injection rates are like fast cars.
-Shocks happen more frequently, but recovery can be quick- often within days or weeks.
+Shocks happen more often, but recovery can be quick - often within days or weeks.

-Without CO2, overall metabolism is much slower.
-Shocks are less common, but it can take a long time (months) to recover from one.
+Without CO2, the overall metabolism is much slower.
+Shocks are less frequent, but can take a long time (months) to recover from.

 Avoid the 3 silent killers